 RNA sequencing libraries.
 In total, 48 leaf samples were taken over the two time points and RNA extracted.
-One F02_L1S1 sample RNA extraction failed, and two RNA library creations failed (F02_L1S1 and F04_L5S1) resulting in 45 sequence libraries over the four families and two time points (Table 1).
-353 giga base pairs (Gbp) of data containing 1.167 billion reads was created (average number of reads per sample was 25.90 million (range 22.84 to 31.24) and the average data yield per sample was 7.83 Gbp (range 6.90 to 9.43; Supplementary Table 1).
+One F02_L1S1 sample RNA extraction failed, and two RNA library creations failed (F02_L1S1 and F04_L5S1), resulting in 45 sequence libraries over the four families and two time points (Table 1).
+Three hundred and fifty-three gigabytes of data containing 1.167 billion reads was created (the average number of reads per sample was 25.90 million [range 22.84 to 31.24] and the average data yield per sample was 7.83 GB [range 6.90 to 9.43; Supplementary Table S1]).

-Leptospermum scoparium differential gene expression
+L. scoparium differential gene expression

 Changes in gene expression are influenced by L. scoparium family, time, and treatment.
 PCA and hierarchical clustering methods were used to understand the underlying substructure of the L. scoparium gene expression data.
 These analyses suggested that the differential gene expression patterns were strongly linked to sampling time, plant family, and treatment.
 These factors were subsequently included in the final DESeq2 design.
-The PCA plot from the final DESeq2 analysis design is shown in Figure 1A-D. The sample points are coloured by (A) family, (B) sampling time (hpi), (C) treatment, and (D) phenotype.
-The first principal component accounts for 26% of the variation and separates the samples by family while the second principal component accounts for 12% of the variation and sampling time and treatment appear to drive separation along this component.
-Phenotype does not provide clear separation with a mixed cluster of L1S1 and L2S2 samples in the centre of the plot.
+The PCA plot from the final DESeq2 analysis design is shown in Figure 1A to D. The sample points are colored by family, sampling time (hpi), treatment, and phenotype.
+The first principal component accounts for 26% of the variation and separates the samples by family, and the second principal component accounts for 12% of the variation, and sampling time and treatment appear to drive separation along this component.
+Phenotype does not provide clear separation, with a mixed cluster of L1S1 and L2S2 samples in the center of the plot.

 Differences between uninoculated L. scoparium families.
-There are differences in gene expression between the different L. scoparium families even without A. psidii inoculation (control group).
+There are differences in gene expression between the different L. scoparium families, even without A. psidii inoculation (control group).
 The number of significantly differentially expressed genes for each family for different comparisons are in Table 2.
-The up- and down-regulated genes for each family compared to F04_L5S1 are listed in Supplementary File 1.
-Nine genes were identified as differentially expressed in more than one family, a Venn diagram illustrating this is shown in Figure 1E and the nine genes differentially expressed by F01_L1/2S1, F02_L1S1, and F03_L2S1 are listed in Table 3.
+The upand downregulated genes for each family compared with F04_L5S1 are listed in Supplementary File S1.
+Nine genes were identified as differentially expressed in more than one family; a Venn diagram illustrating this is shown in Figure 1E, and the nine genes differentially expressed by F01_L1/2S1, F02_L1S1, and F03_L2S1 are listed in Table 3.
 No metabolic pathways were identified as having significant changes in gene expression using gage pathway analysis.